Your staff has been hired.

-You have event managers, staff, planners, security guards, supervisors, ushers or stewards, or all of the above.
+You have supervisors, managers, team leads, or all the above.

-You have people that are professionally trained and ready to deliver a first-class experience for your guests.
+You have people that are professionally trained and ready to deliver a first-class experience for your customers.

 On the other hand, there’s a good chance that’s not even close to being true.